-Mark VanAlstyne is in his second year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
-Prior to Carolina, he served 21 seasons at the helm of North Florida's track and field program.
+Mark VanAlstyne is in his third year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
+Prior to Carolina, he served 21 seasons at the helm of North Florida’s track and field program.